 Our average cost per night for hostels was $30.76, ($15.38 each).
 Let’s take a look at how this compares with hostel costs during the rest of our South America travels:

 As you can see, hostels were more expensive in Patagonia than anywhere else we visited across the continent.
+And comparing costs as of 2025, for example, you might find the cost of hostels in Patagonia have risen by approximately 31% over the costs shown in the above graph.

 Our experience shows that while accommodation costs in Patagonia are generally quite high, you can offset it by looking for free overnight options where possible.